mdesalvo/OWLSharp/README.md

 It also integrates a powerful <b>SWRL engine</b> for modeling, exchanging and executing custom inference rules
 <hr />

-Along with core ontology features, it also includes a set of <a href="https://github.com/mdesalvo/OWLSharp.Extensions">extensions</a> providing additional capabilities
+Along with core ontology features, it also includes a set of <a href="https://github.com/mdesalvo/OWLSharp.Extensions">extensions</a> for working with <b>LinkedData ontologies</b>!